 Strategy: Increase Family Engagement and Improve Practice to achieve an in increase in timely reunification and other permanencies Action Steps with Timeframes (may be several): Roll out of a revised Family Team Conference Process that is laser focused on permanency for youth in care.
 Increase participation of families at the conferences.
 Full roll out of revised process in Fall of 2019.
 Completion of Rapid Permanency Reviews for children in placement for more than two years.
 Roll out of Performance Based Contracting (PBC) with CUAs which is designed to incentivize timely permanency.
 Expand quality visitation review to incorporate an additional layer of measurement of accountability to ensure consisted engagement of biological families.

-1 Increase focus on identifying permanency resources for older youth including family finding and timely and increased focus on creating meaningful and timely discharge plans.
+Increase focus on identifying permanency resources for older youth including family finding and timely and increased focus on creating meaningful and timely discharge plans.
+Issue a RFP to identify foster care providers who are able to recruit professional resource parents for children and youth who exhibit sexually reactive behaviors and other complex behavior health needs.
 Continue to streamline procedure and practice to reduce the amount of time between termination of parental rights and finalization.
 Explore use of parent-child Visitation Houses to support parents in practicing important parenting skills like bathing children, cooking for and feeding them, and safe nap/sleep practices.
 Contract for new model for quality parent representation in dependency proceedings that uses a staff attorney, social worker and parent peer worker.
-Indicators/Benchmarks (how progress will be measured): Increase the number of youth reunified within 12 months of placement.
+Indicators/Benchmarks (how progress will be measured): Increase the number of youth who are reunified.
+Increase the number of youth reunified within 12 months of placement.
 Increase the number of youth adopted or awarded. permanent legal custody within 24 months.
 Shorten time between termination of parental rights and finalization.
 Increase the family engagement scores in the CUA scorecard.

-Increase use of kin.
+Evidence of Completion: Increase use of kin.
 Increase in the number of timely and focused transition plans for older youth.
-Evidence of Completion: Increase in the total number of reunification and other permanencies with improvement in the timeliness as dictated by CFSR measures.
+Increase the number of resource parents who are able to care for youth with sexually reactive behaviors and other complex needs.
+Increase in the total number of reunification and other · permanencies with improvement in the timeliness as dictated by CFSR measures.
 Resources Needed (financial, staff, technical assistance, etc.): \$300 thousand for third party visitation audit conducted by a qualified vendor for QVR.
-Funding for a Program Analyst to analyze data related to PBC and the tracking of multiple cohorts.
+Funding for Parent/Child Visitation Houses.
+Funding for a specialized rate to cover an enhanced administrative and maintenance rate for resource parents for youth with sexually reactive behavors and other complex needs.
 Funding to hire an Older Youth Director to streamline the coordination of efforts to find permanency and independence for older youth across all divisions.
 Funding for new model for parent representation.
 Current Status: Revisions to family team conferencing currently being rolled out and worked on.
 PMT is currently monitoring the first cohort of children under the new PBC.
 Project scope for PBC has been drafted and being reviewed by Law to be inserted into contracts.
 PMT is developing business rules related to PBC.
 PMT is currently working on revising QVR tool.
 Monitoring Plan: PMT will monitor and report out on the above benchmarks.